jakebathman/tailwindcss-uk-docs/source/docs/plugins.blade.md

 ## Exposing options

-It often makes sense for a plugin to expose its own options that the user can configure to customize the plugin's behavior.
+It often makes sense for a plugin to expose its own options that the user can configure to customise the plugin's behaviour.

 The best way to accomplish this is to claim your own key in the user's `theme` and `variants` configuration and ask them to provide any options there so you can access them with the `theme` and `variants` functions.